sheffield-bioinformatics-core/rnaseq-introduction-online/02-differential-expression.md

 - Click on Browse
 - Select the location of the file `GSE60450_Lactation-GenewiseCounts_rename_symbol.csv`, and click *Open*.
 - Click *Upload*
-- A Configuation page will appear.
+- A Configuration page will appear.

 ![](media/degust_config.png)

 - For Name type "*GSE60450*" (or whatever you want to call the analysis)
 - For Info columns select *EntrezGeneID* and *Length*
 - Click Add condition
-    + Refering to the experiment design (below), select the Basal samples and call the condition Basal
+    + Referring to the experiment design (below), select the Basal samples and call the condition Basal
     + Repeat for the Luminal samples
 - Save the settings and then View the results